Life moves fast. Yoga doesn't have to.

 Welcome to our intimate community center where we offer approachable, intelligent instruction and warmth that reaches well beyond the physical practices.
 Since 2007, we have built a community of highly skilled, experienced teachers committed to deep, honest self-inquiry.
 We embrace small-class culture, treat you with respect and dignity, and are deeply invested in shaping the conversation of yoga both inside the studio and in the wider community by educating students and teachers with depth and integrity in the roots of yoga.

 We are committed to no specific method, and at this point we value the tradition itself, as well as equity, safety, transparency, sustainability, inclusion and empathy in instruction.
 As a community we are actively working toward being more accessible.
 True beginners, students seeking relief from stress or injury, seasoned teachers wishing to hone your voice or practice in community, seniors wanting to maintain mobility, folks delving deeper into meditation or devotional practices, welcome home.
 Maintaining an inner life is complex.
 Yoga helps.

 Equity and Inclusion Statement:

 The community, business and teachers of The Bhaktishop are deeply invested in staff training, meaningful self-education, and building the knowledge, skill and human resource necessary to invest in a more equitable business model.
-We're creating conversations about race, inclusion, fat-phobia, ableism, trauma-informed practices, and equity on a daily basis here, and aim to make use of these skills in a broader capacity in the yoga community.
+We're creating conversations internally and as a commubnity about race, inclusion, fat-phobia, ableism, trauma-informed practices, and equity on a daily basis here, and aim to make use of these skills in a broader capacity in the yoga community.
 Our center is intentionally fragrance-free and our classes/events are mobility-device accessible, and while not all of our teachers are trained yet in deep accessibility for folks with disabilities, we are working toward this potential.